QED-it/halo2/book/src/design/gadgets/decomposition.md

 $$q_\mathit{lookup} \cdot \left[(1 - q_\mathit{range\_check}) \cdot \left(q_\mathit{running} \cdot (z_i - 2^K \cdot z_{i+1}) + (1 - q_\mathit{running}) \cdot \textsf{word}\right) + q_\mathit{range\_check}\cdot z_{cur}  \right]$$
 in the $table_{idx}$ column constrains it to be within this range.
 $z_i$ and $\textsf{word}$ are the same cell as $z_{cur}$ (but distinguished here for clarity of usage).
-The entire expression switches between adding lookups and directly using the current value based on whether a range check is being performed, effectively integrating different types of lookups and checks within the same framework.
+The entire expression switches between adding lookups and directly using the current value based on whether a 4 or 5 bits range check is being performed, effectively integrating different types of lookups and checks within the same framework.

 #### Second lookup expression
 Looking up the value